JuliaDebug/Cthulhu.jl/README.md

          union!(::Set{Symbol}, ::Set{Symbol}, ::Set{Symbol})
            union(::Set{Symbol}, ::Set{Symbol})
 ```
-You use the up/down arrows to navigate this menu, enter to select a call to `descend` into,
+You use the up/down arrows to navigate this menu, enter to select a call to
-and your space bar to toggle branch-folding.
+`descend` into, and your space bar to toggle branch-folding. `ascend(mi; pagesize=20)`
+allows you to show up to 20 lines at once.

 It also works on stacktraces.
 If your version of Julia stores the most recent error in the global `err` variable, you can use